-Review Proposed Recommendations for the Development of the California Water Resiliency Portfolio.
+Review Proposed Recommendations for the Development of the California Water Resiliency Portfolio, and Authorize the Chief Executive Officer to Sign a Letter Transmitting Recommendations to the California Natural Resources Agency.

 RECOMMENDATION:

 - A. Review the proposed recommendations to be submitted by to the California Natural Resources Agency, to inform the development of a California Water Resiliency Portfolio that may guide the Newsom Administration's water policy; - B. Direct staff to finalize a letter to Nancy Vogel, Director of the Governor's Water Portfolio Program at the California Natural Resources Agency, providing recommendations for the development of the California Water Resiliency Portfolio, with any changes requested by the Board; and - C. Authorize the Chief Executive Officer to sign the letter.